fregu856/papers/README.md

 - `Nature Medicine, 2019`
 -  [ML for Medicine/Healthcare], [Computational Pathology]
 ```
 Well-written and quite interesting paper.
 Everything is clearly described.
-I think this is a good introductory paper to read if one wants fo get into computational pathology.
+I think this is a good introductory paper to read if one wants to get into computational pathology.
 ```

 ##### [23-12-18] [paper332]